Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Experiments

-Finally, we conducted an ablation experiment to confirm the effectiveness of the proposed approach.
-As shown in Fig. \ref{fig_8}\subref{8c}, the proposed approach is compared with the opponent modeling based approach (DPIQN) \cite{20184205945705} and the coarse-grained spectrum prediction based approach.
-The DPIQN algorithm also uses an auxiliary task for the opponent's policy feature extraction and chooses the action with the maximum Q-value for each hop, while the coarse-grained spectrum prediction based approach chooses the channel with the minimum predicted discrete spectrum sample value for data transmission at the beginning of each hop.
-The results in Fig. \ref{fig_8}\subref{8c} show that the proposed approach exhibits the strongest anti-jamming performance and the fastest rate of convergence in model training, followed by the supervised learning based coarse-grained spectrum prediction approach, with the DPIQN-based Q-function estimation approach being the least effective.
-This demonstrates that the supervised learning based approach converges faster than the DPIQN algorithm, and the proposed approach could effectively leverage the features extracted from DRL as well as coarse-grained spectrum prediction for joint decision-making.
+Finally, we conducted an ablation experiment to validate the effectiveness of the proposed approach.
+As shown in Fig. \ref{fig_13}, the proposed approach is compared with the opponent modeling based approach (DPIQN) \cite{20184205945705}, the coarse-grained spectrum prediction based approach, and the general spectrum prediction based approach \cite{10039050}.
+The DPIQN algorithm also utilizes an auxiliary task for the opponent's policy feature extraction and selects the action with the maximum Q-value in each hop, while the spectrum prediction based approaches select the channel with the minimum predicted discrete spectrum sample value for data transmission at the beginning of each hop.
+The results in Fig. \ref{fig_13} demonstrate that the proposed approach exhibits the strongest anti-jamming performance and the fastest rate of convergence during model training, followed by the supervised learning based coarse-grained spectrum prediction approach and the general spectrum prediction based approach, with the DPIQN based Q-function estimation approach being the least effective.
+This indicates that the supervised learning based approach converges faster than the DPIQN algorithm, and the proposed approach could effectively leverage the features extracted from DRL, as well as coarse-grained spectrum prediction, for joint decision-making.
+It is noted that the proposed approach and the coarse-grained spectrum prediction based approach demonstrate a reduction of up to 70\% in training episodes compared to the general spectrum prediction based approach.
+This is because, compared to the general spectrum prediction, the proposed coarse-grained spectrum prediction task is much simpler.
+This improvement stems from the simplicity of the proposed coarse-grained spectrum prediction task compared to general spectrum prediction.